cannin/causalpath_cytoscape_app/_reports/2021-08-01-gsoc-week-eight.md

 ---
-Layout: [post]
+layout: post
-Title:  "Week Eight | Test the Application"
+title:  "Week Eight | Test the Application"
-Tags: [GSoC, Weekly Report, Coding Period]
+tags: [gsoc, Weekly Report, Coding Period]
-Author: [Pritam Saha]
+author: Pritam Saha
 ---
 ## Coding Phase
 This week is about testing the app on real data and make some modifications to the visualization and update the result panel.